yvonnefroehlich/splitlab_stacksplit/02_stacksplit/StackSplit/Doc/StackSplit_userguide.md

 For details regarding the different StackSplit versions see the [Changelog](https://github.com/yvonnefroehlich/splitlab_stacksplit/blob/main/02_stacksplit/changelog.md).

-For further information on SplitLab see the corresponding UserGuide that is included in the download package.
+For further information on SplitLab see the corresponding User Guide that is included in the download package.

 ## License